ishanlal/landing-page/README.md

 # Description

-The project converted a static site into an interactive one by adding the following functionality primarily through Javascript:
+This project converted a static site into an interactive one by adding the following functionality primarily through Javascript:

 ## Navigation menu built dynamically from site content